DataTalksClub/datatalksclub.github.io/slack/guidelines.md

 for that — `#shameless-promotion`.
 You can use it for sharing social media links, blog posts, and anything else.
 Please don’t use other channels for that.

+### Surveys and feedback on your product

+Messages that ask the community for feedback on your product are considered promotional as well and should be posted in `#shameless-promotion`.

+Examples:

+* We're conducting a survey to better understand how people use `____`.
+* We'd like to show you our product and get some feedback from you.
+* We're working on `____` and would like to talk to data scientsits and ML engineers to understand better their painpoints.

+### Promoting events

 To promote your events, you can share them in `#events`, but `#shameless-promotion` is also fine.

+### Rules for vendors

+If you represent a company, indicate your affiliation if you suggest using your services when answering questions.

+### Unsolicited promotions

 We do not welcome unsolicited promotional messages in DM. **Violating it will result in a ban.**
 Instead, use the `#shameless-promotion` channel, and if somebody is interested in your product or service, they will reach out to you.

 If you get unsolicited promotional messages in DM, report it to Alexey Grigorev.

 Note that promoting yourself and your services is also a promotion.
 For example, mass-sending your CVs in DMs is also considered unsolicited promotion, and the same rules apply.

-If you represent a company, indicate your affiliation if you suggest using your services when answering questions.
+### Non-relevant promotions

-Promotional messages have to be relevant to the community.
+Promotional messages have to be relevant for the community.
 If it's not relevant, don't post them.

 Examples of not relevant promotional messages: